kernelmethod/MonsterMash2023/README.md

 > in the lower castes were forced out of their homes; those who were allowed to
 > remain had astronomical rents levied upon them.
 >
-> As the heavens above reached down and beckoned the people of Qud into its
+> As the heavens above reached down and beckoned the denizens of Qud into its
 > embrace, the cybernauts of the time concocted a solution: a contraption that
 > could spacefold passengers across vast distances.
 Hundreds of
 > hermetically-sealed alcoves were constructed on remote asteroids and